Hubert Thomas Knox

-He was the third son of Charles Knox of Ballinrobe, who would later be High Sheriff of Mayo in 1860 and was a colonel in the North Mayo Militia.
+Knox was the third surviving son of Charles Knox of Cranmore House, Ballinrobe, who would later be High Sheriff of Mayo in 1860 and was a colonel in the North Mayo Militia.
 His great-grandfather was James Cuffe, 1st Baron Tyrawley.
 His mother was Lady Louisa Browne, sister of George Browne, 3rd Marquess of Sligo.
 His eldest brother, Charles Howe Cuff Knox, was High Sheriff of County Mayo in 1873, colonel of the 3rd battalion of the Connaught Rangers and captain of the 8th Hussars.

+He was educated at Windlesham House School and Harrow.
 He studied law at the Middle Temple beginning in 1863 and was called to the bar in 1868.
 He served for a time in the Indian Civil Service, at Visakhapatnam, and also in the Nilgiris district.

-He was educated at Windlesham House School and Harrow.
 He wrote several books about Irish history.
 He was elected a fellow of the Royal Society of Antiquaries of Ireland in 1896.

+He died in Cheltenham, four days before the Republic of Ireland gained independence.